-On this page you’ll find blog-style summaries of some of the wonderful projects I’ve worked on in collaboration with other talented writers and artists.
+On this page you’ll find blog-style summaries of some of the wonderful projects I’ve worked on; some of these have been in collaboration with other talented writers and artists.
 They are (more or less) in date order with most recent first.
 For writing for wellbeing projects please check out the dedicated Pen Power page.

 Collaboration with Kim McDermottroe of Greener Lavelle

 I’m currently working on an exciting collaborative project with the immensely talented artist Kim McDermottroe.
 I first met Kim a few years ago via the Tees Women Poets group.
 She was showing people her line drawings of hands, skilfully made to look like they were made of thread.
 I was so impressed that I commissioned her to draw the cover image for my pamphlet Frayed.
 And over the years we’ve become best of friends.
 So it’s a pleasure to be working alongside her now, contributing words to accompany the images from her Sketchbook Project.
 She has created some wonderfully quirky characters between the pages of this book, which could all be seen as scary in some way – gothic misfits in fact – but look more closely and you begin to see that perhaps they are a little misunderstood in some way (remember Edward Scissorhands?
 One of my favourite films!).
 I personally see a lot of pathos in these characters and am also fascinated by them.
 I’ve drafted a piece for one character called the ‘Noman’ and Kim illustrated ‘Nucifera’ inspired by a coconut I bought (and subsequently couldn’t bring myself to eat!) which looks like a bearded lady, thus she was nicknamed the ‘Coconot’.
 We’ll be launching the ‘Noman’ for Halloween 2020, and have big plans for the future…. so watch this space!